Kenosha Action Roadmap to Inclusion, Equality and Equity

 In addition to the four in-person listening sessions hosted by Mayor John Antaramian and faith-based leaders, an online feedback form was created to give those residents who were unable to attend in-person sessions an opportunity to provide input about the recent civil unrest and Kenosha’s Commit to Action Roadmap.
 As the City of Kenosha moves forward to unity and healing, the input and feedback provided by the citizens who participated in these opportunities will be a vital part in the development of the KCTA Roadmap.

 The Kenosha Action Roadmap to Inclusion, Equality and Equity provides a great opportunity to bring together diverse individuals, organizations, businesses, faith-based communities and government to chart a better course for the residents of Kenosha.
 Long-term work must be done.
-There is no quick fix, but we can learn much from each other if we are willing to listen, to identify our challenges, to embrace our differences, and to work together to blend our individual strengths into a stronger and all inclusive community.
+There is no quick fix, but we can learn much from each other if we are willing to listen, to identify our challenges, to embrace our differences, and to work together to blend our individual strengths into a stronger and all-inclusive community.

 This Summary of Activities summarizes the work done by Pastor Peeples and all the members of the Strengthening Community – Police Relations Team in 2021, the pilot group and first KAR team who set the stage for future work.